JackLingwood/ExperimentsWithAI/README.md

 Simple project to experiment with various AI Python libraries.
 Using some basic Python libraries to investigate the basics of NLP

+Using the Python [NLTK library](https://www.nltk.org/) - Natural Language Toolkit

-### Comparison of Stemming using Porter Stemmer, Snowball Stemmer and basic Lemmatization
+### Comparison of Stemming using Porter Stemmer, Snowball Stemmer and WordNet Lemmatizer

 | Word | Porter Stemmer | Snowball Stemmer | WordNet Lemmatizer | Noun             | Verb             | Adjective           | Adverb            | Adjective Satellite |
 |------|----------------|-------------------|-------------------| -----------------|------------------|---------------------|-------------------|---------------------|